RedhawkSDR/redhawksdr.github.io/content/manual/logging/logging-within-a-resource.md

 rh_logger::LoggerPtr my_logger;
 ```

-To activate the new logger, use the following code:
+To instantiate the new logger, use the following code:
 ```c++
 my_logger = this->_baseLog->getChildLogger("my_logger");
 ```